btholt/build-a-fullstack-nextjs-app-v4/lessons/08-ai/C-cron.md

 }
 ```

 This will run every Sunday at midnight UTC.
-Feel free to make it whenver you want.
+Feel free to make it whenever you want.
 If you need help [cron.guru][guru] is very helpful.

 And there you go!
 Now you can have AI summaries running once a week, and in general you now how to do jobs with Vercel and Next.js.
 This is nice but it applies only to Vercel.
 Generally speaking I've usually done these sorts of jobs with serverless functions like Azure Functions or AWS Lambdas as those are easy to schedule.

 You also learned how to make API endpoints with Next.js.
-These days I think unless you're making endpoints available to outside users or mobile apps, it's a bit of an antipattern to make API endpoints as you should just be using React Server Components do all the connecting between clients and servers.
+These days I think unless you're making endpoints available to outside users or mobile apps, it's a bit of an anti-pattern to make API endpoints as you should just be using React Server Components do all the connecting between clients and servers.

 Lastly we learned how to do migrations with Drizzle.
 While this is a pretty simple example of it, this is how you do it - just modify your schema files and let Drizzle handle the rest!